tango-controls/tango-doc/source/administration/services/hdbpp/hdb++-design-guidelines.rst

 marked as faulty (NOK).

-Stopping the archiving of an attribute does not persist after a restart, i.e. restarting an device server instance triggers the archiving of *all* configured attributes.
+Stopping the archiving of an attribute does not persist after a restart, i.e. restarting an EventSubscriber device instance triggers the archiving of *all* configured attributes.
 A property can be setup not to start archiving at startup.

+*Note: A new Context based mechanism has been introduced to label and automatically start/stop archiving for groups of attributes depending on the specified archiving strategy.
+See Context description below.*

 One NULL value with time stamp is inserted whenever the archiving of an attribute is stopped, due to error or by a specific stop command.